shilohai1/voidr.health/src/blogs/01-ozempic-for-weight-loss.md

 - Over **42% of U.S. adults** are obese
 - Obesity-related conditions (e.g. heart disease, stroke, type 2 diabetes) are among the **leading causes of preventable deaths**

-For decades, weight loss advice focused on “eat less, move more.”
-But in the last few years, science has proven that obesity is a complex neurohormonal disease and not just a willpower issue.
+Over the past few years, The common advise most received was “eat less, move more”.
+But in the Recent few years, science has come to a conclusion that obesity is actually a complex neurohormonal disease and not just a “willpower” issue.

 ---